lsaa2014/lsaa2014.github.io/_posts/2018-07-11-DiabeteClassification.md

 ## Use machine learning to predict if a female will be tested positive or not for Diabete?

 From the last post, we will continue with the diabetes dataset.

+The first 5 rows show that there are many zero value in some columns, because we can't have biological data with zero, I considered it as Nans.
 ```python
    import numpy as np
    import pandas as pd